 Benefits of Electrification

 As noted above, the range of benefits of vehicle electrification heavily depends on the types of fuels used for electricity generation.
 For example, a car that is charged in Washington state primarily with hydroelectric power will have a lower carbon footprint than a car charged in Wyoming using power from coal plants.
-However, even with these considerations, driving an electric car currently produces fewer carbon dioxide emissions than a gasoline car when charged anywhere in the United States.
-The reason is that in addition to not producing tailpipe emissions, electric vehicles are also more fuel-efficient relative to gasoline and diesel vehicles.
+However, even with these considerations, driving an electric car currently produces fewer carbon dioxide emissions than a typical gasoline car when charged anywhere in the United States.
+The reason is that in addition to not producing tailpipe emissions, electric vehicles are also more energy-efficient fuel-efficient relative to gasoline and diesel vehicles.

 Electrification of transportation can also improve air quality.
 Switching to electric cars and trucks can reduce air pollution where the vehicles are operating, since they do not produce tailpipe emissions.
 Electrification of municipal buses could also be particularly beneficial for improving local air quality.
 While municipal buses account for a small portion of overall transportation CO₂ emissions, they typically run on diesel fuel or compressed natural gas (CNG) and produce tailpipe emissions containing other air pollutants (like nitrogen oxides and sulfur dioxide) that contribute to poor local air quality, while electric buses do not.
 Switching to electric buses could improve air quality, particularly in low-income neighborhoods that rely heavily on bus lines, and therefore provide health benefits for those communities.